tategakibunko/nehan.js/README.md

 <img src="https://raw.github.com/tategakibunko/jekyll-nehan/master/assets/sshot-vert.png" width="300" height="160" />

 ## Quick Start 1 (for simple single page layout)

+Note that we can use functional value for styles!!

 ```javascript
 // NehanPagedElement is available for Nehan.version >= 5.0.3